 At CMCC, the regional climate model COSMO-CLM (Rockel and Geyer, 2008) is currently used to perform dynamical downscaling of global climate simulations (see figure 1).

-These values of resolution are usually close to those requested by the impact modelers; in fact the over mentioned resolutions allow to describe more correctly the terrain orography with respect to the global models, usually adopting lower resolution.
+COSMO CLM is employed at spatial resolution between 1 and 50 km; these values are usually close to those requested by the impact modelers; in fact, they allow describing more correctly the terrain orography with respect to global models.

-Moreover the non-hydrostatic formulation allows providing a better description of the convective phenomena (Holton, 2004), which are generated by vertical movement (through transport and turbulent mixing) of the properties of the fluid as energy (heat), water vapor and momentum.
-Convection can redistribute significant amounts of moisture, heat and mass on small temporal and spatial scales; furthermore convection can cause severe localized precipitation events (as thunderstorm or cluster of thunderstorms).
+Moreover the non-hydrostatic formulation provides a better description of the convective phenomena (Holton, 2004), which are generated by vertical movement of the properties of the fluid as energy, water vapor and momentum.
+Convection can redistribute significant amounts of moisture, heat and mass on small temporal and spatial scales; furthermore, convection can cause severe localized precipitation events (as thunderstorm or cluster of thunderstorms).

-The mathematical formulation of COSMO CLM is made up of the Navier-Stokes equations for a compressible flow.
+The mathematical formulation of COSMO CLM is based on the fluid dynamics equations for a compressible flow.
 The atmosphere is treated as a multicomponent fluid (made up of dry air, water vapor, liquid and solid water) for which the perfect gas equation holds, and subject to the gravity and to the Coriolis forces.
-The model includes several parameterizations, in order to keep into account, at least in a statistical manner, several phenomena that take place on unresolved scales, but that have significant effects on the meteorological interest scales (for example, interaction with the orography).
-The main features of the COSMO CLM simulation model are:
+The prognostic variables are the following: horizontal and vertical Cartesian wind components, pressure perturbation, temperature, specific humidity, cloud water content, cloud ice content, turbulent kinetic energy and specific water content of rain, snow and graupel.
+The model includes several parameterizations, in order to keep into account, at least in a statistical manner, several phenomena that take place on unresolved scales, but that have significant effects on the meteorological interest scales:

 - Sub grid-Scale Turbulence